 To really stand out you need to have a good track record of research experience.
 This could be acquired either through postgraduate study or through undertaking work experience with various research organisations.

-- The Education Policy Institute (EPI) offers a six- to 12-week summer undergraduate research internship.
-The opportunity is available to undergraduate students in their penultimate year who are studying a quantitative subject and have an interest in education policy.
+- The Education Policy Institute (EPI) offers a six- to twelve-week undergraduate research internship.
+The opportunity is available to undergraduate students in their penultimate year who have an interest in education policy.
+Candidates studying a quantitative subject may be preferred.
 During the internship, the intern will work on one of EPI’s reports and conduct a short piece of their own research.

 - IPPR offers paid internships throughout the year.
 It also has the Amelia Zollner IPPR/University College London Internship Award, a three-month internship exclusive to UCL graduates.

-- The Royal Society of Arts (RSA) has six-month paid internships for graduates who are interested in research and public policy, specifically policies relating to public services, heritage and housing.
+- The Royal Society of Arts (RSA) often has paid internship opportunities for graduates who are interested in research and public policy, specifically policies relating to public services, heritage and housing.

 Before applying for an internship or permanent position, ask yourself whether you are genuinely interested in the think tank’s area of expertise.
 You will be spending a lot of time researching a specialist subject, and if you don’t care about the research topic, you might find the work boring.